 Determine restrictions to your project.
 Research our codes to determine building size limits and construction and life safety requirements.

 Attend a coaching session.
 We offer 20 minutes of free coaching to answer drainage, land use, geotechnical or construction permit questions.
 If you need a longer coaching session, we offer one-hour sessions for a fee.

 Request a pre-application site visit.
 You need a pre-application site visit if you will disturb more than 750 square feet of land or disturb any land on a site with an environmentally critical area (other than liquefaction or peat-settlement prone areas).
-Request a pre-application site visit online through your Project Portal.
+Request a pre-application site visit online through your Seattle Services Portal.
 Our report will include information about your site conditions and additional requirements.

 Apply for exemptions.
 You may need an exemption from code requirements if your project is located in an environmentally critical area or near the shoreline.